SethHartman13/Avrae-Aliases-Snippets/Aliases/crime/crime.md

 ## Changelog:
 6/16/2023 - Alias created

-6/17/2023 - Documentation and [list](https://github.com/SethHartman13/Avrae-Aliases-Snippets/blob/master/Aliases/crime/list/list.md) subalias has been created.
+6/17/2023 - Documentation and list subalias has been created.
 Check the markdown file within the folder marked with their names for additional details.

-6/17/2023 - Subalias [help](https://github.com/SethHartman13/Avrae-Aliases-Snippets/blob/master/Aliases/crime/help/help.md) has been created.
+6/17/2023 - Subalias help has been created.
 Check the markdown file within the folder marked with their names for additional details.

 6/22/2023 - Copyright/License Update

 7/4/2023 - Alias rewrite

+8/11/2023 - Depreciated list subalias, rewrote alias